hoodieblanket/learningJourney/Lets Learn Python/Lets Learn Python.md

 else:
     print("No need to check the scales")
 >>> check the scales
-#-----
+#---
 #   This above block can essentially be assigned to a variable to produce the same outcome; see below
-#-----
+#---

 if weight >= 72:
     message = ("check the scales")
 else:
-    message = ("No need to check the scales") print(message) #Achieves the same as the above and assigns the values to a variable.
+    message = ("No need to check the scales") print(message) #    Achieves the same as the above and assigns the values to a variable.

-#-----
+#---
-#This means you can use a ternary operator as below
+#   This means you can use a ternary operator as below
-#-----
+#---

 message = "check the scales" if weight >= 72 else "No need to check the scales" print(message)